matt200346/cs370/README.md

 cs370 portfolio

 ### Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
+Int his project I used deep Q-learning to create an AI that is able to navigate a maze.
+The maze has a goal at the end and during the training it is droped in a random place on the maze.
+THe AI will either explore or exploit during it's move.
+During the entire proces the AI is scored.
+The AI continues to train until it reaches a threashold and it is deemed good enough.
+My code is most of the method qtrain.
+There are some lines above that define variables and some code below that print out results.
+I have marked my code in the notebook with comments showing the start and end of my code.

 ## Connect your learning from throughout this course to the larger field of computer science:

 ### What do computer scientists do and why does it matter?
+Computer scientists mainly focus on software development and application.
+The field is vase and can range from theory to practical application of programming, logic, data manipulation, and algorithms.
+One branch of computer science focus on the study of data.
+A computer scientist may have a vast amount of data for them to manipulate or model.
+This is all important, because it helps run many of the systems that we use today.
+Today the amount of data that can be gathered is vast and impractical to be sorted, charted, and manipulated by hand.
+Computers are really good at performing a specific task really fast.
+It can perform computations much faster than a human can and with computer scientists telling the computer what to do they are able to sort through the data in ways that users, clients, and companies want.

 ### How do I approach a problem as a computer scientist?
+The first thing I do when I approach a problem is I try to break it down into smaller pieces.
+It can be overwhelming and hard to find a starting point when presented with a larger problem.
+Breaking down the problem into it's constituent parts make it easy to find solutions.
+Breaking down the problem in this way also makes it easier to figure out how to program a solution. methods and functions help guide the program and these methods and functions help solve specific problems.
+Larger than methods and functions are classes and objects, which help structure my solution and solve a collection of smaller problems.
+The structure is like a tree and each problem may have a host of smaller problems.

 ### What are my ethical responsibilities to the end user and the organization?
+Ethics should always be on my mind.
+In computer science we deal with a lot of data and there can be a lot of personal and private data within.
+I should never consider it someone elses job to maintain ethics.
+I should uphold my own ideals and ethical practices.
+If a company asks me to program something that I feel is unethical I should bring my concerns to them.
+If they refuse to see how it is unethical I may need to talk to someone else in the company about it.
+I need to maintain integrity and uphold my ethics for both the end user and the organization.
+I want to make sure that any data dealing with either the end user or orgnization is kept private and confidential.